moztro/matchmaking-service/README.md

 ## design considerations
 ### features
 - Enqueue a player.
 Starts with players requesting to join a game session.
-- Dequeue a player.
-When player decided to stop searching for a game to join.
 - Assign player to session.
 Returns a game session with the player added to it.
 - Join an ongoing session.
 Players can join a session after it has started.